Spartan-119/financial_commission_chatbot/README.md

 ![demo](demo.gif)

+### NOTE: Currently, I have taken down the deployed chatbot, upon the Commission's request.

 This project implements a chatbot for the Guernsey Financial Services Commission (GFSC) using Streamlit, LangChain, and Neo4j.
 The chatbot provides information about the Commission's risk-based regulation approach and can retrieve data from a knowledge graph.

 ## Features